 Of course, such a breakthrough discovery could not but arouse admiration on the part of Kuleshov's colleagues, including in Hollywood.
 One of Lev's biggest fans was Alfred Hitchcock, who took Kuleshov's technique and skyrocketed it to the absolute in his horror films, pumping suspense to the maximum level.
 We invite you to consider two examples from two of Hitchcock's iconic films.

-The first example is, of course, the excellent film Rear Window, which tells the story of a professional photographer suffering from idleness, who is forced to sit at home all the time.
+For example film Rear Window, which tells the story of a professional photographer suffering from idleness, who is forced to sit at home all the time.
 Out of idleness, the main character begins to spy on the neighbors in his yard through the camera lens.

 Using close-ups and long shots, Hitchcock achieved two goals: to show the setting for the viewer and the main character's reaction to what he saw.
 This is a great example of the Kuleshov Effect, as it conveys the emotions and reactions of the actor, with his growing paranoia, to the shots that we see before.
 In other words, this is the same example that Kuleshov himself used at the beginning of his experiment, just the opposite.